alexaulbach/RadarTracker/README.md

 # Features:
 - This is my first Factorio mod, I appreciate positive and negative critics.
 - Fast initialization: Initial scan of a 20,000 tiles-map in under 10 seconds (vs. half an hour).
 - Tracks only first and last unit of a train instead of the whole train.
-(Imporovement is planned, see ideas)
+(Improvement is planned, see ideas)
 - CPU-save: For 300 trains (600 entities) only 3-6 updates per second slower.
 (Well, still too slow)
 - Debug-mode.
 Useful and interesting...
 - Configuration file for energy-usages etc.